tim-shand/tim-shand/README.md

 - Commited to continuous improvement.
 There is always more to learn.
 - Fond of micro tech (Raspberry Pi, Mini-PCs etc).

-## Involved With
+## Involved In

 :cloud: Cloud Platforms (Azure)
-:keyboard: Infrastructure as Code (IaC)
+:keyboard: Infrastructure as Code (Terraform, Bicep)
 :computer: Home Lab Enthusiast (Proxmox and Kubernetes)

+## Working On

-:snake: Learning Python (Django and Flask apps, misc utility scripts)
+:snake: Upskilling in Python (Django and Flask apps, misc utility scripts)
+:robot: Developing DevOps skills and practices (CI/CD, automation)

 ## Projects